 The Lowe Plantation, located in the Bullard Community, was one of the most productive in Twiggs county.
 In 1862, Thomas enlisted in the Confederate States Army as a private in Company I, 5th Georgia Regiment.
 He was wounded in the Battle of Bentonville, North Carolina and remained crippled the rest of his life.
 Thomas and Cornelia were charter members of Beech Springs Methodist Church.
-After his death, Cornelia ran the plantation with hers sons.
+After his death, Cornelia ran the plantation with her sons.
 She lived to see her 11th grandchild.
 (Written by granddaughter Mary Elizabeth Johnston Ray of Macon, Georgia.)

 I also came across an obituary for Cornelia Ann Mims Lowe.
-Interestingly enough, the death date on her gravestone appears to be incorrect.
+Interestingly enough, the death date on her gravestone might be incorrect.
 Mr. Jim Carroll posted a transcription of her obituary to the Twiggs County, GA GenWeb Archives and states it is from the Macon Daily Telegraph dated 30 August 1910.
 The death date on her stone is 1911.

 Mrs. Cornelia Lowe, of Twiggs County, is Dead

 Was Eighty-Two Years Old and had Lived in Neighboring County for Full Sixty Years

 Mrs. Cornelia Lowe, widow of Thomas Lowe, died yesterday at the residence of W. W. Johnston, Bullards, GA at 1 o'clock.